FireDynamics/LectureFireSimulation/_sources/content/tools/02_hpc/03_parallel_fds.md

 ### Login

+Connecting to Pleiades is done via SSH.
 Using the provided credentials, you can use SSH to login to the front-end `fugg1.pleiades.uni-wuppertal.de`.

 ### FDS Modules on the CoBra Cluster